The Model Description Language (MDL) is a data driven language for

 Parameters

-Specifies the threshold value
+Specifies the threshold value V in the global x-, y- and

-in the global x-, y- and z-directions for comparing nodes (relevant for theautomatic
+z-directions for comparing nodes (relevant for the automatic

 parameter only).
-This option must be issued beforeautomatic
+This option must be issued before automatic

 in order to take effect.
-If not specified, the threshold value will be computed as a function of the bounding box.
+If not specified, the threshold value

 automatic

-Establishes the node connectivity automatically by comparing node positions.
-The nodes are transformed to the global-global coordinate system.
-If the nodes are close enough (see
+coordinate system.
+If the nodes are close enough (see delta

-coupling commands may not be specified if automatic is selected.
-No other parameter can be specified after the ``automatic`` option.
+selected.
+No other parameter can be specified after the

 Coupling Conditions Specification

 Generates links node-wise.
-Node
+Node N1 of branch BR1 is

-command may not be specified ifnode
+command may not be specified if node is selected.
+Branch and

-is selected.
-Branch and node numbers are external.
+node numbers are external.

 Generates links between degrees-of-freedom.
 The degree-of-freedom

-.
-Branch and node numbers are external. degree-of-freedom numbers are positive integers.
+BR2.
+Branch and node numbers are external. degree-of-freedom

 Examples